s1534/Masp/README.md

 This app has two main functions: one is to allow users to vote on whether or not they think people should wear masks in their own neighborhoods, and the other is to display a graph showing what people in the places they want to visit think about masks.

+## Merits
+・This is the basis for determining whether you should wear a mask when traveling or going out.
+・This provides an opportunity to find out what people in your community think about masks.
+・Uses can immediately access Corona information for the municipality in which you live.
+・This can also be used to analyze the awareness of wearing masks and the actual number of infected persons.

 ## Getting Started